Serapion-GmbH/steplore-documentation/content/welcome-to-steplore.md

 ---
-title: "Welcome To StepLore"
+title: "Welcome To Steplore"
-metaTitle: "StepLore — Where guidance becomes lore!
+metaTitle: "Steplore — Where guidance becomes lore!
 Structured by AI."
-metaDescription: "Learn about StepLore's automated documentation and video generation capabilities"
+metaDescription: "Learn about Steplore's automated documentation and video generation capabilities"
 ---

-StepLore is an AI-powered browser assistant that transforms real user workflows into structured, professional documentation — instantly.
+Steplore is an AI-powered browser assistant that transforms real user workflows into structured, professional documentation — instantly.

 Instead of manually writing guides, taking screenshots, and recording videos, you simply perform your process once.
-StepLore captures every click and interaction and automatically generates:
+Steplore captures every click and interaction and automatically generates:

 - Step-by-step structured guides
 - Clean screenshots for each action